rnieblesealo/gl-engine/README.md

 - **WARNING:** RIGHT NOW, THE COUPLING RELATIONSHIP BETWEEN SHADER AND MESH MIGHT BE A PERFORMANCE ISSUE
 > e.g. Having to bind and unbind the shader every time we set a uniform might be expensive... *Investigate!*

+# Learnings

+- It's wise to use library-specific types with that library; they may be aliases that help that type behave the same across systems.
+> `GLfloat` for GL stuff, `glm::float32` for GLM stuff, etc.